Pattern Masking for Dictionary Matching: Exact Algorithms for a Bounded Number of Wildcards

 The next lemma gives a straightforward solution to \HS{k}.
-It is analogous to algorithm \textsc{Small}-$\ell$ from Section~\ref{sec:DS}, but without the optimization in computing sums of weights over subsets.
+It is analogous to algorithm \textsc{Small}-$\ell$, presented in Section~\ref{sec:DS}, but without the optimization in computing sums of weights over subsets.
 It implies a linear-time algorithm for \HS{1}.

-\begin{lemma} \HS{k} can be solved in $\cO((2|V|)^k+|E|)$ time and $\cO(|V|+|E|)$ space. \end{lemma} \begin{proof} Let us store a perfect hash map that maps every edge of $E$ to its weight (or 0 if the edge does not exist)~\cite{DBLP:journals/jacm/FredmanKS84}.
-This takes $\cO(|E|)$ time.
-For every subset $K\subseteq V$ of size at most $k$, we sum the weights of all edges corresponding to its subsets.
-There are $\genfrac(){0pt}{1}{|V|}{k}=\cO(|V|^k)$ choices for $|K|$, each having $2^k-1$ non-empty subsets.
-The stated time complexity follows. \end{proof}
+\begin{lemma} \HS{k}, for any constant $k$, can be solved in $\cO(|V|^k+|E|)$ time and $\cO(|V|+|E|)$ space. \end{lemma} \begin{proof} For every subset $K\subseteq V$ of size at most $k$, we sum the weights of all edges corresponding to its subsets.
+There are $\genfrac(){0pt}{1}{|V|}{k}=\cO(|V|^k)$ choices for $|K|$, each having $2^k-1$ non-empty subsets: for every subset, we can access the corresponding edge (if it exists) in $\cO(1)$ time. \end{proof}

 We next show that for the cases $k=2$ and $k=3$, there exist more efficient solutions.
 In particular, we provide a linear-time algorithm for \HS{2}.